Email Programs

 2. Click on the Tools item on the top menu, then choose /click the Accounts sub-option

-3. Click on the New button on the right and choose the POP option as account type.
+3. Click on the New button on the right and choose the POP option as the account type.

 4. Fill in the information as follows: